yadav786/dataTableServerSideCodeigniter/readme.txt

-How to use DataTable ServerSide in Codeigniter
+How to use DataTable ServerSide in Codeigniter:
+Cheers up!